a16z-infra/companion-app/README.md

 <img width="1279" alt="Screen Shot 2023-06-30 at 11 26 01 PM" src="https://github.com/a16z-infra/companion-app/assets/3489963/d5bf7fb2-f83a-47fa-8762-3d54425b864e">

-This is a starter project to demonstrate how to create a conversational AI using both chatgpt and the Vicuna 13b model on Replicate.
-It uses a vector database to store the character's backstory and it uses similarity search to retrieve and prompt so the conversations have more depth.
-It also provide some conversational memory by keeping the conversation in a queue and including it in the prompt.
+This is a stack to create and host AI companions that you can chat with and/or text.
+It allows you to determine the personality and backstory of your companion, and uses a vector database with similarity search to retrieve and prompt so the conversations have more depth.
+It also provides some conversational memory by keeping the conversation in a queue and including it in the prompt.

+There are many possible use cases for these companions - romantic (AI girlfriends / boyfriends), friendship, entertainment, coaching, etc. You can guide your companion towards your ideal use case with the backstory you write and the model you choose.

 ## Overview